danielribeiro/ClojureCoffeeScriptGame/README.md

 ----
 It is located on clojure folder, and it requires the latest version of ClojureScript (it is still unversioned, so using the one from [2011-08-11](https://github.com/clojure/clojurescript/commits/master) should be fine).
 Compiling all coffee files can be done with:

       $ cljsc game.clj '{:pretty-print true}' > game.js

-This can also be compiled with [compile.sh](https://github.com/danielribeiro/ClojureCoffeeScriptGame/blob/master/clojure/compile.sh).
-Unlike CoffeeScript's version, this doesn't watch the clojure files for changes.
+This script is included in [compile.sh](https://github.com/danielribeiro/ClojureCoffeeScriptGame/blob/master/clojure/compile.sh).
+Unlike CoffeeScript's version, this won't watch the clojure files for changes.

-The included [clojure/physicsGame.html](https://github.com/danielribeiro/ClojureCoffeeScriptGame/blob/master/clojure/physicsGame.html) can be run directly, and imports everything using relative paths.
+The included [clojure/physicsGame.html](https://github.com/danielribeiro/ClojureCoffeeScriptGame/blob/master/clojure/physicsGame.html) can be opened directly, and imports everything using relative paths.
 Unlike CoffeeScript version, you need to compile it before running.
-This is because ClojureScript's out folder is filled with randomly named files, which make them quite messy to track using a SCM.
+This is because ClojureScript's out folder is filled with files whose names are randomly changed after each compilation, which make them quite messy to track using a SCM.

 Meta
 ----